MartinBradbury/trihub/README.md

 I want TriHub to foster the power of community.
 My platform allows users to share images and comments, creating a space where triathletes can connect, inspire, and motivate each other.
 Whether you've just completed your first sprint or are gearing up for an Ironman, their voice matters here.
 Users can share their triumphs, challenges, and insights to build a supportive network that goes beyond the finish line.

 Performance tracking is at the heart of TriHub.
-Users can log their performances, analyze their progress, and set new goals with my intuitive tools.
-Users who are ooking to improve, TriHub offers customizable training plans designed to fit your schedule and ability level.
+Users can log their performances, analyse their progress, and set new goals with my intuitive tools.
+Users who are looking to improve, TriHub offers customizable training plans designed to fit your schedule and ability level.
 Tailor your training to reach your peak performance, whether you're aiming for a personal best or simply enjoying the journey.

 ## User experience (UX)

 ### Key project goals

 - Create a Unified Community Platform: Develop a comprehensive platform that fosters a strong sense of community among triathletes of all abilities.
 This involves designing features that encourage interaction, such as image and comment sharing, to facilitate connections between users.
-- Implement Performance Tracking Features: Integrate robust tools for logging and analyzing triathlon performances.
+- Implement Performance Tracking Features: Integrate robust tools for logging and analysing triathlon performances.
 These tools should allow users to record details of their swims, bikes, and runs, enabling them to track their progress over time and set new goals based on past achievements.
 - Offer Customizable Training Plans: Provide users with access to customizable training plans that cater to their individual schedules and abilities.
 These plans should be adaptable to fit into a user's existing commitments, emphasizing flexibility and personalization.
 - Enable Goal Setting and Achievement Sharing: Incorporate features that enable users to set personal goals and share their achievements within the community.
 This encourages motivation and competition among users, driving them to push their limits and strive for excellence.
 - Facilitate Social Interaction and Support: Design the platform to promote social interactions and support among users.
 This includes following other users' progress, cheering them on during races, and engaging in discussions related to triathlon training and performance.